About Lisa Bennett

 Author | Speaker | Advisor

-Lisa has spent her life studying what helps people rise to great challenges in her roles as:
+Lisa Bennett has spent her life studying one question: how do people rise to great challenges?

-Her work has been featured in dozens of publications, including The New York Times, Forbes, Big Think, The Atlantic, Harper's, Vox, The Chronicle of Higher Education, and Thrive Global.
-She has spoken at the National Press Club and other venues and appeared on programs including the BBC, NPR, C-SPAN, and ABC and NBC-TV San Francisco.
+Her work has appeared in The New York Times, The Atlantic, Forbes, Harper's, Vox, Big Think, The Chronicle of Higher Education, and Thrive Global, among many other publications.
+She has spoken at the National Press Club, facilitated major organizational events, and appeared on the BBC, NPR, C-SPAN, and ABC and NBC-TV San Francisco.

-Lisa has partnered with organizations, including the American Psychological Association, Brown University, California Academy of Sciences, Conferences for Women, Cornell University, Earth Knowledge, the MacArthur Award-winning FrameWorks Institute, Human Rights Campaign, Protect Our Winters, Southern Poverty Law Center, Woods Hole Research Center, and others.
+Her clients and partners have included the American Psychological Association, Brown University, California Academy of Sciences, Conferences for Women, Cornell University, the MacArthur Award-winning FrameWorks Institute, Human Rights Campaign, Protect Our Winters, Southern Poverty Law Center, Woods Hole Research Center, and others.

-Lisa holds a Bachelor’s Degree in literature and writing, and a Master’s Degree in international affairs from Columbia University.
-The mother of two adult sons, she is a native New Yorker who lives in California.
+Lisa holds a Bachelor's Degree in literature and writing and a Master's Degree in international affairs from Columbia University and was a fellow at Harvard University’s Kennedy School of Government.
+A native New Yorker, she lives in California and is the mother of two adult sons.

 One Backstory